IgnitionBoulder/2015week1/deliverables/README.md

 A value is given to the property following a colon (NOT an “equals” sign) and semi-colons separate the properties.

 How do CSS styles for a particular element get inherited? ie. how does an element get its "default" styles?
-You use the inherit value in the author or user style sheet. ***
+You use the inherit value in the author or user style sheet.
+The inheritance comes from the designated tag created by the author.

 What are two CSS attributes you can change to push an element around on the page?
 Floats and in-line block can be used.

 What are the three different ways to include CSS in your project or use CSS to style a particular element?
+text-decoration, text-align, text-indent can all be used to style CSS text.

 ---
 ### Section 3: Git and Github